 It looks like you are using an unsupported browser.
 You can still place orders by emailing us on info@ossila.com, but you may experience issues browsing our website.
 Please consider upgrading to a modern browser for better security and an improved browsing experience.

-Typically, polymer-based organic semiconductors (OSCs) are associated with OPVs.
-However, small molecules are also showing significant promise in terms of NFAs,2–4 and have similarly tunable properties (such as band-gap width).
+Small molecules such as non-fullerene acceptors1-4 are showing significant promise for application in organic photovoltaics (OPVs).
+Like OPV polymers, they have tunable properties such as band-gap width.
 Small molecules can be synthesised from basic chemical ‘building blocks’, and their properties can be tuned as desired by the addition of various chemical moieties, such as strong electron-donating or accepting groups.

 Emma's comments: Small molecules can offer easier synthesis5 and processing over polymers, as they have less batch-to-batch variation (caused by variable polydispersity in polymers).6 However, it is also worth noting that in some cases, solution-processing small molecules gives less favourable film quality due to significant aggregation.7 This can be reduced through use of extended side-chains, as in ITIC.